Frequently asked questions

 How long will the children stay and how will their caregivers be involved?

 Children will come to New Song generally between the ages of 5-15 and will be offered care, love, and guidance until they transition into college, a trade school, or a career.
 We strive to offer kids good, affirming, successful experiences so that they will feel at home and want to remain with us until they complete high school.
-We ask parents, grandparents, and guardians to place children with New Song for a minimum of one year, and we share that normally it’s best that the children grow up on campus until they are 18 or 19 years old.
+We ask parents, grandparents, and guardians to enroll their children with New Song for at least one school semester.
+If things go well, then the child can continue with their enrollment here on campus.
 Some of the kids will return to the home of their parents or grandparents before high school graduation, and we will help the children with this transition.
 New Song encourages parents and grandparents to maintain a good relationship with the kids while they are in our care through phone calls, letters, and home visits, when appropriate.

 Are there similar places to New Song?